 In this virtual graduation ceremony, the Chancellor also conferred four (4) honorary degrees on highly eminent persons in recognition and celebration of their extraordinary lifetime achievements and contributions in a field of knowledge or scholarship, in public service or in artistic creation.
 Their personal journeys and selfless service and sacrifices serve as an inspiration and an example worthy of emulation by all of us.
-The recipients of the honorary degrees were: Gogo 'Madosini' Latozi Mpahleni, Fr Alan Michael Lapsley, Ms Mary Maria Burton and Professor Patricia Ann Whitelock.
+The recipients of the honorary degrees were: Gogo 'Madosini' Latozi Mpahleni, Father Alan Michael Lapsley, Ms Mary Maria Burton and Professor Patricia Ann Whitelock.

-In this virtual graduation ceremony, we also acknowledged and celebrated the recipients of the 2019 Vice-Chancellor's Distinguished Awards and the inaugural Vice-Chancellor's Distinguished Achievement Award.
-The recipients of these awards are:
+In this virtual graduation ceremony, we also acknowledged conferred degrees on 125 students.
+Of these, 79 (63%) received and celebrated the recipients of the 2019 Vice-Chancellor's their Masters degrees while 46 (37%) received their PhDs.
+Our Distinguished Awards and the inaugural Vice-Chancellor's female students continued to dominate with their numbers at Distinguished Achievement Award.
+The recipients of these 55% of the cohort.
+Thirty-three percent (33%) of the students awards are: